patching...

 Board of Education to vote on policy this month.

-Voluntary random drug testing could be instituted at Jefferson Township High School starting in the 2012-13 school year if the Board of Education approves the policy at its meeting on July 18.
+Voluntary random drug testing could be instituted at starting in the 2012-13 school year if the approves the policy at its meeting on July 18.
 The policy had a first reading at the June Board of Education meeting.

 If the policy is accepted, parents will receive a letter explaining the program around mid-August, said superintendent Joseph Kraemer.
 Parents will be able to sign students up for testing at no cost to them.